 There are also some good fan-sites out there, including what is probably the hub of them all - StarTopia Post and for discussion, the Eidos forums.

-Anyway, recently I wanted to do some research into shadowbuffers - a way of rendering realistic shadows (see the GDC 2004 paper here).
+However, in 2004 I wanted to do some research into shadowbuffers - a way of rendering realistic shadows (see the GDC 2004 paper here).
 And while most shadowing techniques look fine in small demos, they have a habit of not working too well when people put them in real, working games.
 So I thought I should put them into a real game to prove they work.
 The game I knew best was StarTopia.
 And thus, a new StarTopia "patch" was born.